HildoBijl/stepwise/frontend/src/ui/eduTools/exercises/README.md

 - `submitting`: a boolean that is set to true when an action has been submitted to the server and we're still waiting for a response.
 - `submitAction`: the function used to submit an action to the server.
 Just call `submitAction(action)` to send an action to the appropriate mode-specific reducer.
 - `startNewExercise`: the function used to start up a new exercise.
 This can only be called when the exercise is done.
 Then call `startNewExercise()`.
 (No input is required.)
-- `shared`: all the objects exported from the `shared` file for this exercise, including `metaData`, `generateParameters` and the mode-specific reducers, but also anything else that's exported, like potentially `getSolution` and `checkInput`.
+- `shared`: all the objects exported from the `shared` file for this exercise, including `metadata`, `generateParameters` and the mode-specific reducers, but also anything else that's exported, like potentially `getSolution` and `checkInput`.
-- `metaData`: for easy reference the `metaData` is also pulled out of the `shared` parameter.
+- `metadata`: for easy reference the `metadata` is also pulled out of the `shared` parameter.

 Using this data, your React component should render the exercise appropriately.
 It is your responsibility to: